davenoir/forum-demo-app/README.md

 Forum demo web application with CRUD operations and admin panel.

-Login credentials for testing purposesare:
+Login credentials for testing purposes are:

 -e-mail: admin@admin.com